 What’s the difference between bees, wasps and hornets?
-This is a question I tend to ask myself, especially when surrounded by swarms of buzzing yellow jackets while eating outside.
+This is a question I tend to ask myself, especially when surrounded by swarms of buzzing yellow jackets when eating outside.
 I, for one, know from experience that fuzzy honeybees can make excellent garden companions.
 But, what’s up with their pesky yellow and black striped brethren?
 Do they have any purpose?
 They only seem interested in stinging me.

 Recently I was asked to represent my garden club at a National Capitol Area Garden Club (NCAGC) function in Maryland.
-I brought a floral arrangement for the brunch, grabbed some homemade quiche and a muffin and sat back to enjoy the lecture.
+I brought a floral arrangement for the table, grabbed a slice of homemade quiche and sat back to enjoy the lecture.
 I was thrilled to discover that speaker, Kerry Wixted, of the Maryland Department of Natural Resources, was planning to answer these very questions.

 Wixted’s talk, entitled Bees, Bats and Snakes: Oh My! was as amusing as it was informative.
 I’ll save the bats and snakes for later.
 Here’s what she said.

 THE MAIN DIFFERENCES

 Aside from stinging ability, there are some important differences between bees, wasps and hornets.
 Most notably, bees feed on pollen and nectar while wasps and hornets feed primarily on insects (although many also pollinate.)
 And only bees produce honey.

 Let’s start with bees.

 Bees are highly valued for their pollination abilities.
 Without them, much of our agriculture would disappear.

 A honeybee – dense fur helps honeybees collect more pollen

 Typically golden in color, bees are furry (the better to catch the pollen with).
 They also come equipped with pollen baskets attached to their hind legs.
 Bees die when they sting.
 Bumblebees, wasps and hornets do not.